bbauska/W3Cx-3of5/README.md

 <h4>Example #4: use of geolocation, map and reverse geocoder in a HTML form</h4>

 <p>This is just a variation of the previous examples.
-We embedded the interactive map in a form, and we display the results of the reverse geocoder in a form field.
-This example might be useful if you want to pre-fill the address of a registration form, depending on the current location of the person who is registering.
+We embedded the
+interactive map in a form, and we display the results of the reverse geocoder in a form field.
+This example might be useful if you want to pre-fill the address of a registration form, depending on the current location of the person who is registering.</p>

-Click on the Codepen logo (on the top right) so to run the <a href="https://codepen.io/w3devcampus/pen/MWKEJqM">online example</a> (for security reasons the embedded version cannot run in this page):</p>
+<p>Click on the Codepen logo (on the top right) so to run the
+<a href="https://codepen.io/w3devcampus/pen/MWKEJqM">online example</a>
+(for security reasons the embedded version cannot run in this page):</p>

 <h4>HTML</h4>